 Rod Serling's original Twilight Zone wasn't all about twist endings.
 It really wasn't.
 Only a few of the original episodes used them. ("It's a Good Life" and "Nightmare at 20,000 Feet" worked as well as they did for other reasons entirely.)
-But they remain the element people most fondly remember—and so, for the 29th of our 31 specials for the 31 days of Halloween, we offer this affectionate look at twist endings both divine and wretched.
+But they remain the element people most fondly remember—and so we offer this affectionate look at twist endings both divine and wretched.

 As this is a discussion of endings, this entire list comes with a spoiler warning.
 If you proceed beyond this point and find out something you'd rather not know about an episode you haven't seen, you really have only yourself to blame.

 The obnoxious denizen of the men's drawing-room club won't stop talking until a fed-up fellow member bets him half a million dollars that he can't stay silent for one full year.
 He surprises everybody by winning—only to be told that the guy who offered him the wager is broke and can't pay up.
 Too bad he cheated by having his vocal cords severed.
 He must really want to utter some choice obscenities right now.

 Eight astronauts blast off from Earth only to crash-land on what they think is an asteroid.
 Of the three survivors, one is a vicious coward who must have done some fancy talking to get through NASA's stringent psychological testing; he kills the others to obtain their portion of their dwindling water supply, only to stumble over a ridge to find an Arizona highway and telephone poles.
 The story works only if you actually believe that three astronauts can be too stupid to identify the only planet in the solar system with a breathable atmosphere.

 Will the Real Martian Please Stand Up?